terminalcrazy1/.config/README.md

-This repository has been archived, as I have switched to archiving the entire home directory in the same way.
-It is in the repository mrl
+This repository has been archived, as I have switched to archiving my entire personal `home` directory in the same way.
+It is in the repository `mrl`